koskath/arete2/course_content/ML/md_files/Lecture10/lecture_10_slide_15_recurrent-network-training.md

 # Slide 15 of Lecture 10 contains information about the Recurrent Network Training.

-BPTT:
-1. Unroll recurrent neuron across time instants
-2. Apply backpropagation to unrolled neurons at each time layer same way it is done for a traditional feedforward NN.
+BPTT proceeds by unrolling the recurrent neuron across successive time instants and then applying backpropagation to the resulting stack of neurons at each time layer exactly as we would in a traditional feedforward neural network.
-15